Hamburger: Australia and New Zealand

 This hamburger in a fast food restaurant in Auckland, New Zealand, contains beetroot for flavor.

 Fast food franchises sell American-style fast-food hamburgers in Australia and New Zealand.
 The traditional Australasian hamburgers are usually bought from fish and chip shops or milk bars rather than from chain restaurants.
 These traditional hamburgers are becoming less common as older-style fast food outlets decrease in number.
 The hamburger meat is almost always ground beef, or "mince", as it is more commonly referred to in Australia and New Zealand.
-They often include tomato, lettuce, grilled onion, and meat, at least.
-This is known in Australia as a "plain hamburger", and may also include cheese, pineapple, a fried egg, beetroot, and bacon.
+They often include sliced tomato, lettuce, grilled onion, and meat, at least, and usually sliced beetroot.
+This is known in Australia as a "plain hamburger", but a hamburger may also include cheese, pineapple, a fried egg, and bacon, as optional ingredients.
 If all these optional ingredients are included, it is known in Australia as a "burger with the lot".

 In Australia and New Zealand, as in the United Kingdom, the word sandwich is generally reserved for two slices of bread (from a loaf) with fillings in between them.
 This is unlike in American English where a sandwich is fillings between two pieces of any kind of bread, not only slices of bread.
 As such, in Australia and New Zealand, burgers are not generally considered to be sandwiches.

 The term burger is applied to any cut bun with a hot filling, even when the filling does not contain beef, such as a chicken burger (generally with chicken breast rather than chicken mince), salmon burger, pulled pork burger, veggie burger, etc.

 The only variance between the two countries' hamburgers is that New Zealand's equivalent to "The Lot" often contains a steak (beef).
 The condiments regularly used are barbecue sauce and tomato sauce.
 The traditional Australasian hamburger never includes mayonnaise.
 The McDonald's "McOz" Burger is partway between American and Australian style burgers, having beetroot and tomato in an otherwise typical American burger; however, it is no longer a part of the menu.
 Likewise, McDonald's in New Zealand created a Kiwiburger, similar to a Quarter Pounder, but including salad, beetroot, and a fried egg.
 The Hungry Jack's (Burger King) "Aussie Burger" has tomato, lettuce, onion, cheese, bacon, beetroot, egg, ketchup, and a meat patty, while adding pineapple is an upcharge.
-It is essentially a "Burger with the lot" but uses the standard Hungery Jack's circular breakfast egg rather than the fully fried egg used by local fish shops.
+It is essentially a "Burger with the lot" but uses the standard Hungry Jack's circular breakfast egg rather than the fully fried egg used by local fish shops.